coateds/DevOpsOnWindows/InstallationNotes.md

 I am also interested in automation, first with Chef and ChefDK, but also with Jenkins

+## Using Package Managers
+I have been approaching this incorrectly to try and use Chocolatey as the primary package manager.
+In fact, I need to be thinking in terms of OneGet  --  The package manager manager.
+Or, "OneGet is a Manager of Package Managers".
+This means that Chocolatey can be a provider for OneGet

+<a href="https://www.hanselman.com/blog/AptGetForWindowsOneGetAndChocolateyOnWindows10.aspx">Start with this doc</a>

+get-packageprovider (on test server 2012R2)
+* msi
+* msu
+* PowerShellGet
+* Programs

+`get-packageprovider -name chocolatey`

+Get-PackageProvider now includes
+* Chocolatey v2.8.5.130

+Git - Chocolatey
+* find-package -name git
+  * asks to install NuGet  - Y
+* git shows as its source: chocolatey

+Get-PackageProvider now includes
+* NuGet 2.8.5.208

+Trust PSGallery
+* `Set-PSRepository -Name PSGallery -InstallationPolicy Trusted`

+install PSWindowsUpdate
+* `Install-Module -name PSWindowsUpdate`

+Use PSWindowsUpdate
+* <a href="https://www.petri.com/manage-windows-updates-with-powershell-module">PS Windows Update Instructions</a>

 ## Yet another better install sequence
 This section will include the specific commands for installation, but also relevant discussions about the technology